rwaldron/tc39-notes/es8/2017-03/mar-21.md

 MF: Are you distinguishing the test files from the source files?

-AK : It's just which directories they're in.
+AK: It's just which directories they're in.

 MF: Did your lawyer distinguish them?